-\During 2020/2021 the Council received S31 grants to offset the reliefs given to businesses during lockdown and irrecoverable losses for council tax.
-Under the Collection Fund accounting rules, the S31 grant received will not be discharged against the Collection Fund deficit until 2021/2022.
-The S31 grant is therefore transferred to an earmarked reserve within the General Fund to be used in 2021/2022 to fund the element of the estimated Collection Fund deficit at 31 March 2021 which is transferred from the Collection Fund Adjustment Account back to the General Fund.
+^{}During 2020/2021 the Council received S31 grants to offset the reliefs given to businesses during lockdown and irrecoverable losses for council tax.
+Under the Collection Fund accounting rules, the S31 grant received was discharged against the Collection Fund deficit in 2021/2022 and held in a reserve at 31 March 2021.
+At 31 March 2022 £6.452 million was held in this reserve representing Business Rates Relief which will be discharged against the Collection Fund in 2022/2023.